mattpopovich/mattpopovich.com/_posts/2025-08-18-how-run-windows-on-mac-via-utm.md

 ## Intro
 MacOS is great but sometimes you can't get around a need for Windows.
+- Legacy application
 - Windows-only applications
-- Legacy application
 - Developer that needs to test on multiple operating systems
 - etc.

 For me, [I use some vehicle diagnostic software](/posts/how-to-use-vcds-ross-tech-on-a-mac) that only runs on Windows ([VCDS](https://www.ross-tech.com/vag-com/VCDS.php)).
-I also am a software developer that has needed to access some hardware USB devices via docker, which is not supported on Mac ([GitHub issue created in 2016](https://github.com/docker/for-mac/issues/900) 🤕).
+I have also needed to access some hardware USB devices via docker, which is not supported on Mac ([GitHub issue created in 2016](https://github.com/docker/for-mac/issues/900) 🤕).

 Whatever your reason, here's how: